 The College Research Fellows Program fosters excellence in scholarly research and creative inquiry by sponsoring academic-year research positions for undergraduates with UChicago faculty members.
-The program connects faculty with talented College students to support their research projects, and students have the opportunity to build relationships with faculty mentors and develop their research skills.
-Faculty apply before autumn, or in early winter, quarter for a grant to support undergraduate researchers during the academic year.
+The program connects faculty with talented College students to support their research projects and gives students the opportunity to build meaningful relationships with faculty mentors and to develop their research skills.
+Faculty apply before autumn quarter for a grant to support undergraduate researchers during the academic year.

 Only faculty members may apply for a grant, but students are highly encouraged to share this opportunity with their faculty mentors if they are interested in participating in the program.
 If you currently have an undergraduate working with you on your project, please do not ask them to write the proposal.
 This is a faculty-driven application process.